ct-clmsn/pyzmq-collectives/README.md

 scalability concerns.
-If a sufficiently large enough number of machines are applied to execute an application, then program initialization will take a non-trivial amount of time - all the machines will need to create N**2 (where N is the total number of machine) sockets, socket connections, and socket handshakes.
+If a sufficiently large enough number of machines are applied to execute an application, then program initialization will take a non-trivial amount of time - all the machines will need to create N**2 (where N is the total number of machines) sockets, socket connections, and socket handshakes.

 Additionally, there is an overhead cost at the operating system level.
 Each